amirabbasasadi/numerical-methods-julia/README.md

-# numerical-methods-julia
+# Numerical Linear Algebra with Julia
-Numerical Linear Algebra with Julia
+I'm learning numerical linear algebra so as a practice I like to re-write LAPACK with Julia.
+I'll share the results here!